-Our clients have been increasingly interested in what factors into their mortgage interest rate.
+With everything going on in our current economy, our clients have been increasingly interested in what factors into their mortgage interest rate.
 In short, a lot of things factor into it, some within your control and others aren’t.
-And while everyone knows that a lower interest rate is key to saving money over the life of a loan, it isn’t the only factor you should be interested in.

 Before we delve into what factors into your mortgage interest rate, we think it’s pertinent to point out that the most important thing to consider when choosing a loan is the total cost to borrow.
 You may find that one loan has a lower interest rate but you’d end up paying more through private mortgage insurance.
 That’s why we stress for our clients to look at the entire cost of the loan, not just one aspect.
 Now let’s talk about those interest rates!